milonmaze/privacy-terms-observatory/www.commonsensemedia.org/about-us/our-mission/privacy-policy.md

 To process: (a) the payments from our subscribers (including renewals, if and as applicable); and (b) donations people make via our Services.

-Please note that this includes making available the means by which you provide your Payment Data or Donation Data (as applicable) to Payment Services to process payments or donations (as applicable) on our behalf.
+Note: that this includes making available the means by which you provide your Payment Data or Donation Data (as applicable) to Payment Services to process payments or donations (as applicable) on our behalf.

 For more information, see the section titled Payment and Donation Processing (below).